jao11/XMIMSIM/User-guide.md

 For Windows users: an entry should have been added to the Start menu.
 Navigate towards it in _Programs_ and click on XMI-MSIM.

 For Linux users: an entry should have been added to the Education section of your Start menu.
-Since this may very considerably depending on the Linux flavour that is being used, this may not be obvious at first.
+Since this may very considerably depending on the Linux flavor that is being used, this may not be obvious at first.
 Alternatively, fire up a terminal and type:

 > `xmimsim-gui`